-Set the garbage collection parameters.
+Set the runtime system options and garbage collection parameters.
+(If OCAMLRUNPARAM is not set, CAMLRUNPARAM will be used instead.)
 This variable must be a sequence of parameter specifications.
 A parameter specification is an option letter followed by an = sign, a decimal number, and an optional multiplier.
-There are seven options, the first six correspond to the fields of the control record documented in section 17.9:
+There are eight options, six of which correspond to the fields of the control record documented in section 19.9.

-- s (minor_heap_size) Size of the minor heap. - i (major_heap_increment) Minimum size increment for the major heap. - o (space_overhead) The major GC speed setting. - O (max_overhead) The heap compaction trigger setting. - v (verbose) What GC messages to print to stderr.
-This is a sum of values selected from the following: - 1 Start of major GC cycle. - 2 Minor collection and major GC slice. - 4 Growing and shrinking of the heap. - 8 Resizing of stacks and memory manager tables. - 16 Heap compaction. - 32 Change of GC parameters. - 64 Computation of major GC slice size. - I (stack_limit) The limit (in words) of the stack size. - h The initial size of the major heap (in words).
+- b (backtrace) Control the printing of a stack backtrace when an uncaught exception aborts the program.
+A non-zero argument turns the backtrace facility on; a zero argument turns it off. - s (minor\heap\size) Size of the minor heap. - i (major\heap\increment) Minimum size increment for the major heap. - o (space\overhead) The major GC speed setting. - O (max\overhead) The heap compaction trigger setting. - v (verbose) What GC messages to print to stderr.
+This is a sum of values selected from the following:

+Start of major GC cycle.

+Minor collection and major GC slice.

+Growing and shrinking of the heap.

+Resizing of stacks and memory manager tables.

+Heap compaction.

+Change of GC parameters.

+Computation of major GC slice size.

+Calling of finalization functions

+Startup messages (loading the bytecode executable file, resolving shared libraries).

+- 1 (stack\limit) The limit (in words) of the stack size. - h The initial size of the major heap (in words).

-The multiplier is k, M, or G, for multiplication by 2^{10} , 2^{20} , and 2^{30} respectively.
-For example, on a 32-bit machine, under bash the command tells a subsequent ocamlrun to set its initial minor heap size to 1 megabyte and to print a message at the start of each major GC cycle.
+The multiplier is k, M, or G, for multiplication by $2^{10}$ , $2^{20}$ , and $2^{30}$ respectively.
+For example, on a 32-bit machine, under bash the command tells a subsequent ocamlrun to print backtraces for uncaught exceptions, set its initial minor heap size to 1 megabyte and print a message at the start of each major GC cycle.

 '''

-export CAMLRUNPARAM='s=256k,v=1'
+export OCAMLRUNPARAM='b=1,s=256k,v=1'

 '''